openhab/openhabian/README.md

 installing the HW with the proper OS yourself.

 ### 64 bit ?
-Although RPi3 and 4 have a 64 bit processor, you cannot run openHAB in 64 bit.
+RPi3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
+We provide a 64bit version of the image but it is unsupported so use it at your own risk.
+Please don't ask for support if it does not work for you.
+It's just provided as-is.
-The Azul Java Virtual Machine we currently use is incompatible with the aarch64 ARM architecture.
-In general you should be aware that to run in 64 bit has a major drawback: increased memory usage.
+Be aware that to run in 64 bit has a major drawback: increased memory usage.
 That is not a good idea on a heavily memory constrained platform like a RPi.
-Also remember openHABian makes use of Raspberry Pi OS which today still is a 32 bit OS.
+Also remember openHABian makes use of Raspberry Pi OS which as per today still is a 32 bit OS.
 We are closely observing development and will adapt openHABian once it will reliably work on 64 bit.<br/>
-So things may change in the future, but for the time being, you should not manually enforce to install a 64 bit JVM.

 On x86 hardware, 64 bit is the standard.

 ## Installation and Setup
-Please check the [official documentation article](https://www.openhab.org/docs/installation/openhabian.html) to learn about openHABian and please visit and subscribe to our very active [community forum thread](https://community.openhab.org/t/13379).
+Please check the [official documentation article](https://www.openhab.org/docs/installation/openhabian.html) to learn about openHABian and please visit and subscribe to our [community forum thread](https://community.openhab.org/t/13379).

 If you want to install openHABian on non-supported hardware, you can actually